-Epstein's accusers still deserve justice and will go after his alleged enablers, their lawyers say
+Jeffrey Epstein's accusers still deserve justice and will go after his alleged enablers

-Lawyers representing Jeffrey Epstein's alleged victims said Saturday that his death won't stop their clients from seeking justice from those they say enabled or conspired with Epstein to allegedly sexually abuse dozens of underage girls.
+Lawyers representing Jeffrey Epstein's alleged victims said on Saturday that his death won't stop their clients from seeking justice from those they say enabled or conspired with Epstein to allegedly sexually abuse dozens of underage girls.

 The attorneys condemned as cowardly and unfair Epstein's apparent suicide overnight while in federal prison on charges of sex trafficking.